betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 problem.<sup>[12]</sup> Software developers made DAP execution configurable through a number of parameters.
-Prior to a burn, astronauts would follow a checklist setting a number of switches and entering data on the DSKY to set parameters for the DAP execution during the burn.
+Prior to a burn, astronauts would follow a checklist setting a number of switches and entering data on the DSKY to set parameters for the DAP execution during the burn.<sup>[66]</sup>

-DAP software developers were given a budget of 10% of rope core memory (< 3,600 words) and 20-30% of full computational load (3-4.5 kFLOPS).
+Software developers were given a budget of 10% of rope core memory and 20-30% of full computational load (3-4.5 kFLOPS) in which the DAP would have to operate.
 It would take 4 developers 3 years and 2000 words of rope core to develop the LM DAP software alone.
 A key optimization realized late in development was that a change in coordinates used in the computations from *body axes* to *jet axes* reduced complexity of the code and increased performance<sup>[7],[13]</sup>.

-The picture above right shows the complex, non-linear switching logic used by the Kalman filtering algorithm controlling RCS jet firings.
+The picture above, right shows the non-linear switching logic used by the Kalman filtering algorithm to control RCS jet firings in coasting flight.
 With a change of a dial on the control panel, astronauts could adjust the filter from *course* to *fine* control.

-### Testing
+### AGC software testing: 60% of the whole effort
 Five different levels of testing were developed.
 * An all-software simulator (also known as the *all-digital* simulator) for the AGC itself which included simulation of the *environment*.